davenaylor/postie/readme.txt

 imap and pop3, with the option for ssl with both.
 For usage notes, see the [other notes](other_notes) page

-= What's new in 1.3.alpha =
+= What's new? =

-  Note that 1.3.alpha is still in an early stage.
-It has many new features, but if you are using a site which is mission critical, you might stick with 1.2.3
+* 1.3.beta (2009.07.01)
+  * Mores fixes for character issues in subject
+  * Now handling Windows-1256 (arabic) character set
+  * Fixed image uploading on windows servers
+  * Fixed replying to message adds comment
+  * Uploading pictures via MMS should now work
+  * Fixed some issues with e-mails from outloook 12
+  * Greatly reduced number of database queries
+  * No longer requiring config_handler.php

+* 1.3.alpha (2009.06.05)
   * Now using default wordpress image and upload handling, which means:
       * No more creating special directories for postie
       * No more confusion about imagemagick
       * Can now use the [gallery] feature of wordpress
       * Attachments are now connected to posts in the database
       * All image resizing uses wordpress's default settings (under media)
   * Configuration, settings and documentation improvements
       * Completely redesigned settings page (mostly thanks to Rainman)
       * Reset configuration no longer deletes mailserver settings
       * Now including help files and faq directly in settings page
   * More media features
       * Automatically turn links to youtube into an embedded player
       * Added option to embed audio files with custom templates
       * Video options are now template based
       * Image options are now solely template based, with several new default templates
   * Bug fixes
       * Uploading images from vodafone phones should now work
       * Correctly handling Windows-1252 encoding
       * Correctly handling non-ascii characters in subject line

 == Installation ==
 * Either: